Elementary Programs: Rebel Quest

 Pick-up and Drop-off

-- We will conduct a symptom check at drop-off daily.
+- Families are asked to prescreen their children for COVID-19 symptoms prior to arrival.
+Our staff will conduct a symptom check at drop-off daily.
 Any child with symptoms will be sent home.

 During the Day